alexandermora1/iot-greenhouse-controller/README.md

 ### Push Notifications (simulated automation)
 - Receive alerts for conditions that fall outside your configured thresholds (e.g., low light during winter days or low temperatures).
-- Implemented using **Expo Notifications**, but notifications only show when the app is open (current limitation).
+- Implemented using Expo Notifications, but notifications only show when the app is open (current limitation).
-- No persistent notification history yet; only latest alerts are visible.

 ### Accessibility and Universal Design
 - Built with a focus on inclusive design to ensure the app can be used by the widest possible audience.